Chocolate Recipes Truffles

 I first made chocolate truffles a few years ago, while studying for my chocolatier’s certification at Ecole Chocolat.
 In that course, we were tasked with creating a variety of different chocolate recipes, including at least one truffle.
 I made a dark chocolate, red wine, and espresso truffle, which actually turned out to be pretty tasty, especially for a first try!

 Since then, I’ve made lots of truffles in various forms and flavor combinations.
 Truffles are highly versatile and often work well with less conventional ingredients.
-(For an example, see my recent experiment with beetroot truffles!)
-They’re also fairly fast and easy to prepare.
-Homemade chocolate truffles make lovely last-minute gifts or an easy dinner party dessert.
+(Give my coconut white chocolate truffles with basil a try!)
+Relatively easy to prepare, homemade chocolate truffles also make lovely last-minute gifts or a simple dinner party dessert.

-This particular raspberry truffle recipe features a decadent dark chocolate-raspberry ganache, tempered chocolate, and crushed freeze-dried raspberries.
-The vibrant red makes these ideal for Valentine’s Day, but they’re equally delicious at other times of the year!
+This raspberry truffle recipe features a decadent dark chocolate and raspberry ganache, tempered chocolate coating, and crushed freeze-dried raspberries.
+The vibrant red color palette makes these raspberry truffles ideal for Valentine’s Day, but they’re equally delicious all year round.

 You can buy raspberry purée from a restaurant supplier, or on a website such as Amazon.
 However, it is often expensive and sold in large quantities.
 If you only need a small amount, it is easy to create your own purée by processing fresh or frozen raspberries in a food processor.
 Or, if you do invest in a large quantity, you can always use what you need for this raspberry truffle recipe, and freeze the rest.
 I like to freeze leftover fruit purées in ice cube trays.